 The guide (which is downloadable in a pocket-sized version) breaks fish into three categories: “Best Choices,” “Good Alternatives,” and fish to “Avoid.”
 Sometimes it’s OK to eat the farmed version of a fish as opposed to the wild, or vice versa.
 And to learn that information, Monterey Bay also provides tips for talking to sushi chefs.

 At the sushi bar you have a unique opportunity to talk with your chef about the food you’re about to eat.
 Let the chef know that you appreciate seasonal, sustainable seafood choices and that you’d like to explore new flavors.

 Ask if the seafood is farmed or wild, how it was caught and where it’s from.
 Your chef’s answers will help you make good choices.

 After all, sushi chefs sit right in front you which makes for easy chatting — unlike other restaurants where cooks are hidden away in the kitchen (and trust us, sneaking back there to inquire about sustainable fare is sometimes frowned upon by restaurant management).

 The new sushi guide site also offers users the opportunity to download Chef Feedback Cards to leave behind at sushi bars.
 The cards encourage restaurants to serve environmentally conscious sushi, and also have a spot for you to write in your own comments.

 So next time you’re heading down to Sushi Samba (or any other Japanese joint), be sure to bring your wallet and your sushi guide.
 And of course, feel more than welcome to pair that wild Alaskan spicy salmon roll with a large bottle of ocean-friendly sake.

 Story by Sarah Parsons.
 This article originally appeared in Plenty in October 2008.
-The story was added to MNN.com in July 2009.
+The story was added to MNN.com.